Settings of a managed device

 To view the settings of a managed device:

-The properties window of the selected device opens, with the General section selected.
+The properties window of the selected device is displayed.

 The General section displays general information about the client device.
 Information is provided on the basis of data received during the last synchronization of the client device with the Administration Server: